strongqa/howitzer/README.md

 - Independent of test web application, its technologies and lanquage.
 - Deploy all test infrastructure for 5 minutes.
 - Flexible test framework configuration.
-- Ability to choose desired BDD tool (Cucumber for now only, but RSpec is coming soon)
+- Ability to choose desired BDD tool (Cucumber or RSpec)
 - Itegration with SauceLabs, Mailgun web services.
 - Easy to support tests in actual state.
 - Ability to execute tests against to both browserless driver and actual browsers with no changes in your tests.
+- Ability to check all links are valid

 ## Setup
 To install, type